tldr-pages/tldr/pages/linux/distrobox-export.md

 `distrobox-export --bin {{path/to/binary}} --export-path {{path/to/binary_on_host}}`

-- Export a binary from the container to the host (i.e `$HOME/.local/bin`) :
+- Export a binary from the container to the host (i.e.`$HOME/.local/bin`) :

 `distrobox-export --bin {{path/to/binary}} --export-path {{path/to/export}}`

-- Export a service from container to the host (`--sudo` will run the service as root inside the container):
+- Export a service from the container to the host (`--sudo` will run the service as root inside the container):

 `distrobox-export --service {{package}} --extra-flags "--allow-newer-config" --sudo`